-- Completion of the Health and Social Care: Core not every learner will complete the Core but doing so may be useful for progression. - Initial registration and optional unit selection.
+- Completion of the Health and Social Care: Core or Level 2 Health and Social Care: Practice (Adults) not every learner will complete the Core, but doing so may be useful for progression. - Initial registration and optional unit selection.

 Step 2 - Learning Period